SmokinCaterpillar/pypet/doc/source/tutorial.rst

     rates_frame = pd.DataFrame(columns=ref_index, index=I_index)

-Now we iterate through the result tuples and sort them according write the firing rates into the table according to the parameter settings in this run.
+Now we iterate through the result tuples and  write the firing rates into the table according to the parameter settings in this run.
+As I said before, the neat thing about pandas_ is that we can use the values of `I` and `tau_ref` as indices for our table.

 .. code-block::python